SpoonLabs/astor/README.md

 Astor uses the standard output to print the solutions (i.e., the patches code), if any.

-Moreover, Astot saves the patched version of the program on disk.
+Moreover, Astor saves the patched version of the program on disk.
 The Astor's output is located in folder "./outputMutation".
 You can change it through command line argument '-out'.
+There Astor writes a JSON file which summarizes the information of each patch found (location, code modified, etc.) and some statistics.
 Inside the folder "/src/" Astor stores the source code of the solutions that it found.

 Folder “default” contains the original program, without any modification.
 It's a sanity check, it’s the output of spoon without applying any processor over the spoon model of the application under repair.

 Each folder "variant-x" is a valid solution to the repair problem (passes all tests).
 There is an command line argument `saveall` that allows you to save all variants that Astor generates, even they are not solution.
-For each variant x that is solution, Astor summarizes all changes applied to variant x inside the file '/variant-x/patch.xml'.

 ### jKali